-In 2011 when the Camden Valley Country Club closed its golf course due to the development by Sekisui House of 1,300 residential building blocks, the golfing members were relocated to the Camden Lakeside Country Club (now known as Lakeside Golf Club - Camden).
+In 2011 when the Camden Valley Country Club closed its golf course due to the development by Sekisui House of 1,300 residential building blocks, the golfing members were relocated to the Camden Lakeside Country Club (now known as Lakeside Golf Club -

+Camden).
 This small Club conducts the usual activities of a licensed club, including the operation of gaming machines, the sale of, the provision of catering and function facilities, an 18 hole golf course, Proshop as well as a public driving range.

-In accordance with sections 32 to 37 of the Gaming Machines Amendment Act 2008 No 99, a Class 1 Local Impact Assessment is submitted herewith, detailing the benefits the Club will provide to the local community as well as the range of harm minimisation and responsible gaming measures employed by the Club.
-A copy of this Local Impact Assessment is available for public inspection at both Clubs during operating hours.
+In accordance with the Guidelines as issued by the Independent Liquor and Gaming Authority under Section 36C of the Gaming Machines Act 2001 (the Act) a Class 1 Local Impact Assessment is submitted herewith, detailing the benefits the Club will provide to the local community as well as the range of harm minimisation and responsible gaming measures employed by the Club.